casper-devrel/docs-redux/cspr-docs/docs/concepts/glossary/C.md

 ## Consensus {#consensus}

-An algorithm used to mandate agreement on the [blockchain](./B.md#blockchain) between all nodes.
+[Consensus](../design/consensus.md) is an algorithm used to mandate agreement on the blockchain among all nodes.
 The blockchain, although being built in a decentralized way, eventually converges so that all nodes eventually agree on whether a given block is part of the chain or not.

-Casper uses the Highway algorithm in the _CBC Casper_ family of consensus algorithms.
 The algorithm for securing an agreement is what is known as _consensus_.
 The consensus layer contains the algorithm, but the algorithm should not be confused with the consensus layer.

 ## Contract runtime {#contract-runtime}